sirbrillig/gitnews-menubar/README.md

 GITNEWS_DEMO_MODE=y
 ```

+### Logging

+The app logs its activity to a file on the local machine using the library [electon-log](https://github.com/megahertz/electron-log).
+On the Mac OS this produces a file in `~/Library/Logs/Gitnews/main.log`.

 ### Building a package

 To create a packaged Mac OS App, first install dependencies by running `yarn` (you must have [yarn](https://yarnpkg.com/en/) installed for this to work).